 Rawlinson will be leaving from Coffs Harbour and will aim for New Plymouth in New Zealand.
 “However, it’s like trying to land a 747 jet on a mountain airstrip with a massive crosswind.
 It’s very clumsy and you have very little say where you come into,” says Rawlinson.
 “If I can land anywhere on New Zealand I will be happy.”

 Rawlinson will row through the daylight hours and try to sleep for five or six hours each night.
 He will be taking 70 days’ worth of dehydrated food, which he will heat up with desalinated water.

 This is why Rawlinson says it’s important to be prepared mentally as much as physically.
-“You’re going to miss your family, feel lonely cold, hungry, scared and questioning why on earth you are out there, so a big part of my preparation before these trips is visualising each scenario and preparing for it.”
+“You’re going to miss your family, feel lonely cold, hungry, scared, and questioning why on earth you are out there, so a big part of my preparation before these trips is visualizing each scenario and preparing for it.”

 He does this he explains by shortening the focus.
 “I reduce my outlook from one day, two days, down to the next 10 minutes, next one hour.
 If there is a lightning storm above my head and I’m as scared as hell, I will tell myself that no storms will ever last – that they will always blow through.”